 In July 2009, we entered into a co-promotion agreement with Astellas.
-Under the terms of the agreement, we granted Astellas the co-exclusive right (with us) to market and sell Sumavel DosePro in the United States (excluding Puerto Rico and the other territories and possessions of the United States) until June 30, 2013.
-Astellas has the option to extend the term of the agreement by an additional year in its sole discretion (and contingent upon Astellas' payment to us of a predetermined option fee).
-In addition, Astellas has a right to opt-in to the commercialization of potential line extensions of Sumavel DosePro.
-Under the agreement, both Astellas and we are obligated to collaborate and fund the marketing of Sumavel DosePro and to provide annual minimum levels of sales effort directed at Sumavel DosePro during the term.
-In 2011 and throughout the remainder of the term, these minimum sales efforts are set forth as a minimum number of annual primary detail equivalents.
+Under the terms of the agreement, we granted Astellas the co-exclusive right (with us) to market and sell Sumavel DosePro in the United States (excluding Puerto Rico and the other territories and possessions of the United States).
+Under the agreement, both Astellas and we were obligated to collaborate and fund the marketing of Sumavel DosePro and to provide annual minimum levels of sales effort directed at Sumavel DosePro.
+In December 2011, we entered into an amendment to the co-promotion agreement with Astellas, or the amended co-promotion agreement, whereby the agreement will terminate on March 31, 2012.
 We are responsible for the manufacture, supply, and distribution of commercial product for sale in the United States.
-In addition, we will supply product samples to Astellas, and Astellas will pay us for such samples, at an agreed upon transfer price.
+In addition, we supply product samples to Astellas, and Astellas pays us for such samples, at an agreed upon transfer price.

-The target audience for Astellas' sales efforts is primarily comprised of prescribers classified as primary care physicians (including internal medicine, family practice and general practice), OB/GYNs, emergency medicine physicians and urologists, or collectively the Astellas Segment.
-The target audience for our sales effort is primarily comprised of neurologists and other prescribers of migraine medicines who fall outside the Astellas Segment.
-In addition, our representatives have the right to call upon a specified number of key prescribers within the Astellas Segment; conversely Astellas' representatives have the right to call upon a specified number of neurologists.
+The target audience for Astellas' sales efforts was primarily comprised historically of prescribers classified as primary care physicians (including internal medicine, family practice and general practice), OB/GYNs, emergency medicine physicians and urologists, or collectively the Astellas Segment.
+The target audience for our sales effort was primarily comprised historically of neurologists and other prescribers of migraine medicines who fall outside the Astellas Segment.
+In addition, our representatives have historically had the right to call upon a specified number of key prescribers within the Astellas Segment; conversely Astellas' representatives historically had the right to call upon a specified number of neurologists.
+Under the terms of the amended co-promotion agreement, beginning in the first quarter of 2012, we began to assume responsibility from Astellas for marketing Sumavel DosePro to selected high prescribing primary care physicians and other Astellas-targeted physicians and professionals within the Astellas Segment pursuant to a promotion transition plan.
+We will assume full responsibility for the commercialization of Sumavel DosePro following termination of the agreement in March 2012.

-Under the agreement, Astellas has paid us upfront and milestone payments in an aggregate amount of \$20.0 million through December 31, 2010.
+Under the agreement, Astellas has paid us upfront and milestone payments in an aggregate amount of \$20.0 million through December 31, 2011.
 Astellas is not obligated to pay us any additional milestone payments.
 In consideration for Astellas' performance of its commercial efforts, we are required to pay Astellas a service fee on a quarterly basis that represents a fixed percentage of between 45% and 55% of Sumavel DosePro net sales to the Astellas Segment.
 Astellas is not compensated for Sumavel DosePro sales to neurologists, any other prescribers not included in the Astellas Segment or for non-retail sales.
-In addition, upon completion of the co-promotion term, Astellas will be eligible to receive two additional annual tail payments calculated as decreasing fixed percentages (ranging from a mid-twenties down to a mid-teen percentage) of net sales in the Astellas Segment in the last 12 months of its active promotion.
+In addition, upon completion of the co-promotion term in March 2012, we will be required to pay Astellas two additional annual tail payments in July 2013 and July 2014 calculated as decreasing fixed percentages (ranging from a mid-twenties down to a mid-teen percentage) of net sales in the Astellas Segment in the 12 months ending March 31, 2012.